pieterjanvc/HOLLOW-TREE/docs/developer.md

 The app is currently configured to run with OpenAI's GPT models.
 This requires your own active [OPENAI API key](https://openai.com/index/openai-api/).
 If your are part of an organization, you will also need the organization ID.
-Make sure both are available to Python as environment variables with the following names:
+Make sure both are accessible in Python as environment variables with the following names:

 - OPENAI_API_KEY